1) How much does a solar system cost?

 6) How old can my roof be to go solar?

-Most roofs have a life of 20, 25, or 30 years.
+Most roofs have a life of 30 to 35 years.
 In most cases it is recommended that if your roof has less than 10 years remaining life, that you should replace it before you install solar on it.
 The solar modules have a warranty of 25 years.
 Once the solar is installed, the area that is covered by the modules should have a slower aging process than before.
 In most cases they will also lessen the attic heat build-up during the Summer months and lessen the demand for air conditioning.

 7) How does solar work?